Keimyung University: History

 Keimyung University originated from Keimyung Christian College, which was founded in 1954, by Reverend Edward Adams, an American missionary of the Northern Presbyterian Church of the U.S., and by Reverends Choi Jaehwa and Kang Ingu, two local Presbyterian Church leaders.
 The founding principle guiding their concerted efforts was to provide Koreans with higher education firmly anchored in Christianity.
 1978, the year of Keimyung's elevation to the status of a university, marked the beginning of a new period of rapid development.
-In October 1980, the university merged with the Dongsan Presbyterian Hospital, a prestigious local hospital with 81-year history of service, and re-opened it as Keimyung University Medical Center.
+In October 1980, the university acquired Dongsan Hospital, a prestigious local hospital with 81-year history of service, and re-opened it as Keimyung University Medical Center.
 The development of Keimyung acquired a new dimension in the early 1980s when it added a new campus built on 550,000 pyeong (181,500 sq. meters) at Seongseo in Sindang-dong, Dalseo-gu, to its existing Daemyeong and Dongsan campuses.